arthuryuan15/Notebook/CS-Notes/Cpp/04 Arrays in C++.md

 int s[300] = {0};
 ```

 There is no default value so it's garbage.
+If define in global, there will have a default value is 0.

 ## 1 one-demensional array